 Like S&P 500 Index Funds, the Wilshire 5000 is market-cap weighted.
 This means that larger companies—those with larger capitalization—will represent a larger portion of the top holdings by percentage than smaller companies.

-What Makes VTSMX the Biggest and the Best
+What Makes VTSAX the Biggest and the Best?

-- Diverse holdings: VTSMX is designed to provide investors with exposure to the entire U.S. equity market, including small-, mid- and large-cap companies across both growth and value.
+- Diverse holdings: VTSAX is designed to provide investors with exposure to the entire U.S. equity market, including small-, mid-, and large-cap companies across both growth and value.
 The fund tracks the CRSP US Total Market Index, representing nearly 100% of the investable U.S. equity market.
 The fund is cap-weighted, which means the largest stocks by capitalization represent more of the portfolio than smaller capitalizations.

-- Low expenses: The passive nature of VTSMX means there is no need for higher relative research and trading costs necessary for active management.
-The expense ratio for VTSMX is 0.17%, which is extremely low by industry standards and adds up to just $17 on every $10,000 invested.
+- Low expenses: The passive nature of VTSAX means there is no need for the research and trading costs associated with active management.
+The expense ratio for VTSAX is 0.04%, which is extremely low by industry standards and adds up to just $4 on every $10,000 invested.

-- Low turnover: A primary reason for the Total Stock Market fund’s low expenses is the low turnover of 0.03%. turnover is the percentage of the fund’s holdings that were replaced with a different investment (or “turned over”) during the previous year.
-Actively-managed stock funds often have turnover ratios that exceed 50%, which can result not only in higher fees but worse performance in the long-term.
+- Low turnover: A primary reason for the low expenses of the VTSAX is the low turnover of 8% (as of fiscal year-end December 2020).
+Turnover is the percentage of the fund’s holdings that were replaced with a different investment (or “turned over”) during the previous year.
+Actively managed stock funds often have turnover ratios that exceed 50%, which can result not only in higher fees but worse performance in the long term.